FlexMeasures/flexmeasures/documentation/api/introduction.rst

 Signs
 ^^^^^

-USEF recommends to use positive power values to indicate production and negative values to indicate consumption.
+USEF recommends to use positive power values to indicate consumption and negative values to indicate production, i.e. to take the perspective of the Prosumer.
 If an asset has been configured as a pure producer or pure consumer, the web service will help avoid mistakes by checking the sign of posted power values.